f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 System Reports
 ==============

-The **System Settings > System Reports** page allows an admin to generate QKViews and optionally upload them to iHealth.
-To generate a QKView click on the button in the upper right-hand corner.
-It will take some time for the QKview to be generated.
+The **System Settings > System Reports** page allows an admin to generate qkviews and optionally upload them to iHealth.
+To generate a qkview click on the button in the upper right-hand corner.
+It will take some time for the qkview to be generated.

 .. image:: images/initial_setup_of_rseries_platform_layer/image24.png
   :align: center
   :scale: 70%

-Once the QKView is generated, you can click the checkbox next to it, and then select **Upload to iHealth**.
+Once the qkview is generated, you can click the checkbox next to it, and then select **Upload to iHealth**.

 .. image:: images/initial_setup_of_rseries_platform_layer/image25.png
   :align: center